vigneshvpai/ssDDPM/README.md

-# ssDDPM: Self-Supervised Denoising Diffusion Probabilistic Models for Medical Imaging
+# ssDDPM: Self-supervised denoising diffusion probabilistic models for abdominal DW-MRI

-This repository contains an implementation of Self-Supervised Denoising Diffusion Probabilistic Models (ssDDPM) for medical image reconstruction and enhancement, based on the research paper published in Magnetic Resonance in Medicine.
+This repository contains an implementation of Self-Supervised Denoising Diffusion Probabilistic Models (ssDDPM) specifically designed for abdominal diffusion-weighted magnetic resonance imaging (DW-MRI) reconstruction and enhancement.
+This implementation is based on the research paper published in Magnetic Resonance in Medicine.

+## Paper Reference

 **Paper Reference:** [DOI: 10.1002/mrm.30536](https://doi.org/10.1002/mrm.30536)